tobalo/cohere-edge-ai/README.md

     %% Additional description for Multi-Modal API interaction class MultiModalAPI multiModalAPIStyle;
     classDef multiModalAPIStyle fill:#f9f,stroke:#333,stroke-width:2px;
 ```

 **How It Works**

 * The core of the chatbot is a Go program named "yeet.go".
-* It utilizes the Cohere API to generate text responses that are relevant to the context of UFOs, aliens, and related topics.
+* It utilizes the Cohere API to generate text responses that are relevant to raw data context at the edge.
 * A frontend (e.g., built with a template like the UFO Alien Template) provides a user interface for interacting with the chatbot.

 **File Structure**